Bigfoot: Pareidolia

 Some have proposed that pareidolia may explain Bigfoot sightings, specifically the tendency to observe human-like faces and figures within the natural environment.
 Photos and videos of poor quality alleged to depict Bigfoots are often attributed to this phenomenon and commonly referred to as "Blobsquatch".

+Misidentified vocalizations

+The majority of mainstream scientists maintain that the source of the sounds often attributed to Bigfoot are either hoaxes, anthropomorphization, or likely misidentified and produced by known animals such as owl, wolf, coyote, and fox.

 Hoaxes

-Both Bigfoot believers and non-believers agree that many reported sightings are hoaxes or misidentified animals.
-Author Jerome Clark argues that the Jacko Affair was a hoax, involving an 1884 newspaper report of an ape-like creature captured in British Columbia.
-He cites research by John Green, who found that several contemporaneous British Columbia newspapers regarded the alleged capture as highly dubious.
-He notes that the Mainland Guardian of New Westminster, British Columbia wrote, "Absurdity is written on the face of it."